He [God] knows our frame; he remembers that we are dust. Psalm 103:14

 Love sometimes loses strength because of the deficiencies in another person’s behavior or character that become increasingly difficult to live with over time.

-An article about married couples listed some of the top complaints that wives have against their husbands.
-The list is not at all surprising.
-Here were the top three complaints:
+A recent web article listed some of the top complaints that wives have against husbands and that husbands have against wives.
+The lists are not at all surprising.
+Here are the top three:

 That’s why Christ’s love for Thomas didn’t stop, even when Thomas’ faith was riddled with all kinds of doubts and questions.
-Aren’t you glad that Christ’s love is stronger than the weakness of your faith, and that it doesn’t rest on your performance in the Christian life?
+Aren’t you glad that Christ’s love is stronger than the weakness of our faith, and that it doesn’t rest on our performance in the Christian life?

-What is some deficiency in you that you fear might be hindering God’s love for you?
+What deficiency do you fear might be hindering God’s love for you?
 Would you bring that fear to the Lord today and bury it?